 There was no guest speaker at Lou’s last meeting; rather the Club enjoyed good food, good fellowship and an exchange of ideas for further good works.

 Our distinguished speaker was Barry Lewis, Executive’s Editor of the Times Herald- Record.
 His personal and humorous delivery took us through his childhood, career, the newspaper’s adaptability to change and it’s commitment to a local editorial philosophy.

 5/1615 Meeting Highlights

-An active and beloved member of our Club, Asrar Medwar, presented his recent trip to Iran, with his wife and a small multi-religious group, with impressive pictures of clean grand architecture and an enlightening narrative, including how hospitable and interested the man-on-the-street was towards them as Am
+An active and beloved member of our Club, Asrar Medwar, presented his recent trip to Iran, with his wife and a small multi-religious group, with impressive pictures of clean grand architecture and an enlightening narrative, including how hospitable and interested the man-on-the-street was towards them as Americans.

 5/10/15 Meeting Highlights